nogicoder/farcry/README.md

 We have previously designed the logical data model of our Far Cry system information with the entity `match_statistics`.
 We have created the corresponding table `match_statistics`.

-However, this data model requires to calculate and insert statistics into the table `match_statistics` each time data of a match have been imported into both tables `match` and `match_frags`.
+However, this data model requires to calculate and insert statistics into the table `match_statistics` each time data of a match have been imported into both tables `match` and `match_frag`.

 [Delete the table](https://sqlite.org/lang_droptable.html) `match_statistics` and [create a view](https://www.sqlite.org/lang_createview.html) with the same name `match_statistics` that return the result of the previous waypoint.